Skip to main content

 Course overview

-UTS Online’s Graduate Diploma in Public Health is designed for professionals looking to develop specialist knowledge and skills in order to improve health programs at a local, national or global level.
-You’ll gain an appreciation of health systems in different societies and explore how the social determinants of health can inform the complex challenges of technological, economic and social change in communities and societies.
+UTS Online's Graduate Diploma in Public Health is designed for professionals who are looking to develop specialist knowledge and skills in order to improve health programs at a local, national or global level.
+You'll gain an appreciation of health systems in different societies and explore how the social determinants of health can inform the complex challenges of technological, economic and social change in communities and societies.

-• Informed by leading academics and researchers, this course is delivered by the UTS School of Public Health and will provide you with a high-calibre education at the forefront of public health.
+Delivered 100% online, you will gain immediately applicable skills to make a greater impact in your current role and prepare for future health challenges.
+Informed by leading academics and researchers, this course is delivered by the UTS School of Public Health and will provide you with a high-calibre education at the forefront of public health.

 Key facts